-Prerequisites: School Certificate Japanese or equivalent knowledge is assumed.
+Prerequisite: RoSA Japanese Elective or equivalent knowledge is assumed.

-Exclusions: Japanese Beginners; Heritage Japanese; Japanese Background Speakers Strict eligibility rules apply to the study of this subject Check with your teacher or refer to Section 8.2.2.2 of the NESA's ACE Manual with a range of texts and text types, which reflect the themes and topics.
-Students will also gain an insight into the culture and language of Japanese-speaking communities through the study of a range of texts.
+Exclusions: Japanese Beginners; Heritage Japanese; Japanese Background Speakers Strict eligibility rules apply to the study of this subject Check with your teacher or refer to Section 8.2.2.2 of the NESA's ACE Manual

 The Preliminary and HSC courses have, as their organisational focuses, prescribed themes and related mandatory topics.
-Students' skills in, and knowledge of Japanese will be developed through tasks associated
+Students' skills in, and knowledge of Japanese will be developed through tasks associated with a range of texts and text types, which reflect the themes and topics.
+Students will also gain an insight into the culture and language of Japanese-speaking communities through the study of a range of texts.